Wouldn’t it be great to put everything on your credit card without having to worry about interest? Of course, it would. So what’s the catch?

 You should aim to pay off your balance in full before the offer ends

-Any balance still outstanding after the offer ends will attract interest, even though you made the purchase or transferred the balance during the promotional period.
-Your card’s APR (annual percentage rate of interest) will depend on the provider and on your financial circumstances.
+Any balance still outstanding after the offer period ends will attract interest, even though you made the purchase or transferred the balance during the promotional period.
+Your card’s APR (annual percentage rate) will depend on the provider and on your financial circumstances.
 However, 19% APR or even higher isn’t uncommon.

 More importantly, your credit card provider doesn’t have to remind you that the promotional period is about to end.
 It’s your responsibility to monitor your balance and make sure you’ve paid it in full on time.